nestjs/docs.nestjs.com/content/recipes/terminus.md

 ##### Multiple database connections

-In case you are using [multiple databases within your NestJS application](techniques/database#multiple-databases) you need to inject each of the connections into your `HealthController`.
-You can then simply pass the connection to the `TypeOrmHealthIndicator`.
+In case your app uses [multiple databases](techniques/database#multiple-databases), you need to inject each connection into your `HealthController`.
+Then, you can simply pass the connection reference to the `TypeOrmHealthIndicator`.

 ```typescript
 @@filename(health.controller)